Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Proof of Theorem

-where (a) follows by the Markov chains $V-U-Y$ and $V-U-Z$, and (b) follows because less noisy ACs fulfill the condition $I(Y;V) \ge I(Z;V)$ for every $V-X-(Y,Z)$, which can be derived from \eqref{mkov}.
-For the bound on {the} privacy-leakage rate, where (c) is due to the Markov chains $V-X-Y$ and $V-X-Z$, and (d) is due to the property of less noisy ACs.
-Hence, the converse proof is attained.
+where (a) is due to the Markov chain $V-X-(Y,Z)$ and (b) is due to the property that $I(Y;V) \ge I(Z;V)$ for less noisy ACs.
+Hence, the converse proof of {the} GS model is attained.